rnainformatics/ribo-uORF/README.md

 > The source code is provided by Liuqi (biolq668@gmail.com).
 For questions and comments, please contact Liuqi or submit an issue on github.

+This source code repository can be separated into three main sections：

+> - 1: Modified_RibORF
+> - 2: uORFscan
+> - 3: UTR5var

 ### 1: Modified_RibORF

 - `ORFannotate.pl`